redhat-developer/app-services-cli/docs/commands/rhoas_status.md

 ### Examples

 ```
-# View the status of all application services
+# View the status of all application services in the current service context
 $ rhoas status

-# View the status of the current Kafka instance
+# View the status of all application services in a specific service context
 $ rhoas status kafka

 # View the status of your services in JSON format